 Avocado Butter: This has a lovely buttery texture that makes a really moisturising body butter ingredient.

-Avocado Oil: We just love this oil, it’s a great anti ageing oil that has potent replenishing properties.
+Avocado Oil: We love this oil; it’s a great anti-ageing oil with potent replenishing properties.

 Beeswax: With all the goodness of honey bees, a lotion bar with a high content of beeswax will create a hard lotion bar.
-It’s a good idea to introduce some soft butters in your formula, when using this ingredient otherwise the bar may drag on the skin.
+It’s a good idea to introduce some soft butter in your formula or botanical oils when using this ingredient.
+Otherwise, the bar may drag on the skin.

-Cocoa Butter: This is a really hard butter, that ideally needs to be mixed with other butters, which will make the formula softer.
-In saying that it’s a great ingredient to include, as Cocoa butter is really hydrating, helping to trap in moisture within the skin.
+Cocoa Butter: This is a hard butter that ideally needs to be mixed with other butters, making the formula softer.
+Cocoa butter has many wonderful properties, so it should not be overlooked.

 Hemp seed oil: This oil has many healing properties and makes a really lovely skin conditioner.

-Mango Butter: Mango makes a great emollient ingredient, and it is extremely beneficial for the skin as it is really vitamin-rich.
+Mango Butter: This butter makes a really great emollient ingredient, and it is extremely beneficial for the skin as it is really vitamin-rich.

-Shea butter: This is a rich heavy butter that is awesome for dry, dehydrated skin and has some really wonderful properties.
+Shea butter: This is a rich, heavy butter that is really lovely on a dry, dehydrated skin type and a real affinity with the skin.

 Sunflower oil: It is great to add some oil to your formula, you can use up to about 20% of this oil in a lotion bar recipe, which makes a great emollient for lip gloss.

-The really great thing, is that lotion bars are so easy to make, and you get to be as creative as you want.
+The really great thing is that lotion bars are fun and really so easy to make.
+Follow the link if you want some recipes to get you started.